Streaming Services: Does It Even Matter

 We can trade the pros and cons of the two music streaming services that would last for days.
 Honestly, the functionality of either service or any other service doesn’t really matter.
 What it comes down to is how will the service integrate into your lifestyle.
 I personally do not care much for Pandora or Spotify.
 To me, they essentially pull you in with the promise of being able to stream millions of songs for free with the hopes that you will pay to have more control over what plays next.
 From my experience, those who want to pay, pay and those that do not want to pay, do not pay.
 I love music, and I want to build my own playlist.
-I want my playlist to cross genres and invoke multiple feeling; happiness, sadness, nostalgia, etc..
-I make a playlist for road trips, cookouts, and for moments to myself.
+I want my playlist to cross genres and invoke multiple feelings; happiness, sadness, nostalgia, etc..
+I make a playlist for road trips, cookouts, and moments to myself.
 To me, control is where Apple Music and Tidal rise above the rest.

 The Real Difference